kisorniru/API-Base-Project/docs/early-planning-2023.md

 ## Env example note

 An `.env.example` file should document secret key, debug mode, and allowed hosts before any deployment notes are added.

+## DRF dependency note

+The requirements file should eventually pin Django and Django REST Framework ranges instead of relying on whatever is newest.